 A. phalloides - Death Cap - is now found in the city of Seattle and other urban environments.
 Green- or yellow-brown cap (rarely white).

 3. Section Lepidella - contains deadly poisonous species.
 Possibly the most primitive evolutionary clade of Amanitas, giving us a glimpse of what they first looked like.
-Some of them are even saprophytic, perhaps a holdover from before Amanita evolved to be mycorrhizal!
+Some species resembling those in Lepidella are even saprophytic, in a different primitive clade but deserving of their own genus, Saproamanita.
 The universal veil has not developed to leave the same type of material on the cap or bottom of stem.
 It may simply be a mass of cottony tissues that makes the mushrooms look fluffy, until it washes off.
 For this reason they are not always recognized as Amanitas.
 They are mostly white.
 Don't confuse with Matsutake!
 That could be a deadly mistake.

 A. smithiana - spindle stem that gets wider then narrower.
 Tall and stately.
 Fluffy or scaly but no obvious volva.
 DEADLY.

 A. silvicola - shorter and squatter.
 Young enough to look somewhat warty on the cap and ringed on the stem.